Every marketer depends on data to drive decisions, but what if the data you rely on is flawed?

 9. Audit User Permissions Beyond Admins

-Most people only check if the Admin roles are correct.
-However, many forget to review Editor, Analyst, and Viewer roles.
+You know you are making a mistake when you are only checking if the admin roles are correct.
+It is important to review Editor, Analyst, and Viewer roles.
 A viewer with export access can still pull sensitive data; an editor might unknowingly change configurations.
 Review these access levels as part of every Google Analytics 4 audit.

 10. Log Audit Outcomes in a Central Source